 Shares you own that can be used for a stock swap can include those you’ve purchased on the open market, shares acquired from vested restricted stock units, shares you own from an exercise and hold of previous employee stock options, and/or shares acquired from and employee stock purchase plan.

 But be aware that each type of share you use in a swap can generate some very different tax implications.
 It’s a good idea to work with a professional to ensure you choose a specific strategy that makes sense in the context of your overall financial situation.

 The First Step to a Stock Swap: Check Your Plan Document

 If you are considering a stock swap, the first step may be to check your plan document.
 While many plans allow for a stock swap, you’ll want to be sure yours is one of them.

 If your plan document allows, a stock swap may make sense if you don’t have the cash available to do a cash exercise.
-It may also make sense if you are not seeking to maximize the amount of shares you own.
+It may also make sense if you are not seeking to maximize the number of shares you own.

 In fact, a stock swap will result in you having less value in company stock then you did prior to the exercise.

 How a Stock Swap Works in the Real World